Trying to choose between an indica, sativa, or hybrid when you visit the marijuana dispensary? We can help!

-Indica strains tend to grow short and and bushy – usually under 6 feet tall.
-Sativa strains, on the other hand, can reach heights up to 20 feet when grown outdoors and their branches are spread out and grow upwards.
+Indica strains tend to grow short and bushy – usually under 6 feet tall.
+Sativa strains, on the other hand, can potentially reach heights up to 20 feet when grown outdoors and their branches are spread out and grow upwards.
 Sativa leaves are long and narrow, while the leaves of an indica plant are thicker and broader.

 Because they grow smaller, indica strains are well suited for cultivating indoors.
 Indica plants typically produce less of a yield than sativa plants.
 However, this lower yield is offset by an indica’s shorter growing cycle.

 Sativa plants have much longer vegetation periods than indica strains, taking anywhere from 10 to 16 weeks to fully mature during the flowering period.
 This longer vegetation period often results in a much higher yield come harvest.

 On a chemical level, indica and sativa strains are different in the make up of their cannabinoid content, as well as in the balance of other compounds, such as terpenes.

 There are over 100 cannabinoids that have been identified in the cannabis plant, including tetrahydrocannabinol (THC) and cannabidiol (CBD), the primary cannabinoids found in marijuana.

 Pure sativa strains usually produce a high THC content and low CBD content.
-Landrace indica strains, on the other hand, tend have a lower THC content, and a somewhat higher CBD content.
-However, thanks to crossbreeding, both indica and sativa strains can be found with varying THC:CBD cannabinoid concentrations.
+Landrace indica strains, on the other hand, tend have a lower THC content and a somewhat higher CBD content.
+However, thanks to crossbreeding, both indica and sativa strains, as well as their hybrid strains, can be found with varying THC:CBD cannabinoid concentrations.

-After THC, CBD is the second most prevalent cannabinoid found in cannabis.
+After THC, CBD is the second most prevalent cannabinoid found in marijuana.
 CBD is noted for the way it interacts with the body, controlling the effects of THC and perhaps modulating a strain’s particular high.

 At least 120 different terpenes have also been found in cannabis.
 The concentration and balance of these terpenes can largely influence the flavor and scent of a particular strain – and may even affect its high.